About Cub Scout Pack 396

 The Mission and Methods of Cub Scouting

-The mission of the Boy Scouts of America is to instill the values of the Scout Oath and Scout law into young people so that they will be prepared to make moral and ethical choices throughout their lifetimes.
+The mission of Scouting America is to instill the values of the Scout Oath and Scout law into young people so that they will be prepared to make moral and ethical choices throughout their lifetimes.
 As leaders, we are helping Scouts to grow into the kind of people who will make the world a better place for everyone.

 Parents, adult leaders, and chartered organizations work together to achieve The Aims of Scouting: